 No future sales of securities are assumed to occur over the test horizon in the Scenario.
 Therefore, in the stress test we recognize OTTI if under scenario conditions we would not expect to recover the entire amortized cost basis of the security.
-The OTTI write-down is separated into an amount representing the credit loss, which is recognized in earnings, and the amount related to all other factors, which is recognized in OCI.
+The OTTI write-down is separated into an amount representing the credit loss, which is recognized in earnings.
+In addition, OCI represents unrealized gains/losses on the value of the securities that may fluctuate over the forecast horizon.